sidart10/databrics-mcp-server/docs/CURSOR_SETUP.md

 ### 4. Restart Cursor

-Close and reopen Cursor completely for the changes to take effect.
+Close and reopen Cursor completely.

-### 5. Verify Installation
+### 5. Verify It Works

 In Cursor, try asking: